Brittdrog/Drogemoller_lab_website/content/post/23-02-01-publication/index.md

 ---
-title: A great start to 2023, with the publication of our transcriptome-wide association study of polycystic ovary syndrome: https://rdcu.be/c4wCo
+title: A great start to 2023, with the publication of our transcriptome-wide association study of polycystic ovary syndrome

 date: 2023-01-31
 ---